 Ironically, the citadel was used for its military purposes only once, but not against the Ottoman Empire.
 The Hungarian army attacked and bombed the citadel for four months in 1849 trying to conquer it, this being one of the two Transylvanian fortresses still controlled by the Habsburg Empire in the region.

-Nevertheless, the citadel from Aba Iulia lived its greatest moments after the First World War, on December 1st 1918 when over 100,000 Romanians gathered to celebrate the long-awaited union with Romania.
+Nevertheless, the citadel from Aba Iulia lived its greatest moments during the First World War, on December 1st, 1918 when over 100,000 Romanians gathered to celebrate the long-awaited union with Romania.
 Four years later, in 1922, in the newly built Orthodox Cathedral, King Ferdinand and Queen Maria were crowned, her diplomatic efforts being decisive for the international acceptance of the union.

-Recently restored, the citadel is a must-see attraction if you’re travelling through Transylvania.
+Recently restored, the citadel is a must-see attraction if you’re traveling through Transylvania.
 You can choose from or combine the three thematic itineraries: the Gates’, the Bastions’ or the Fortifications’ itineraries.

-The impressive Baroque gates connect most of the landmarks from the citadel, the Orthodox Cathedral built in 1921 for the royal coronation, the 12th century Roman-Catholic Cathedral, one of the most important in Transylvania, the Princely Palace, the Museum of Unification, the Union Hall and the Batthyaneum Library that has some of the rarest books in Europe.
+The impressive Baroque gates connect most of the landmarks from the citadel: the Orthodox Cathedral built in 1921 for the royal coronation, the 12th century Roman-Catholic Cathedral, one of the most important in Transylvania, the Princely Palace, the Museum of the Union, the Union Hall and the Batthyaneum Library that has some of the rarest books in Europe.

 Be sure to stop for a visit at the National Museum of Union, hosted in the 19th century Babylon building.
 More than 130,000 pieces are exhibited in over 100 rooms, starting from the prehistoric era, continuing to the Dacian-Roman and medieval periods up until the battles with the Ottoman Empire, World War I and of course the 1918 union.